 D)Credit Card: Credit cards serve many useful functions, including the ability to pay for purchases when you don’t have cash on hand.
 The credit card issuer essentially loans you the money to make the purchase, and you will be able to repay that loan at a later date while being charged a certain interest rate.
-The credit limit of the Credit Card depends upon the credit history and regular income of the card holder.
+The credit limit of the Credit Card depends upon the credit history and regular income of the cardholder.

 H) Bill Finance: Bill discounting is a major activity with some of the Banks.
-Under this type of lending, Bank takes the bill drawn by borrower on his (borrower’s) customer and pays him immediately deducting some amount as discount/commission.
+Under this type of lending, Bank takes the bill drawn by the borrower on his (borrower’s) customer and pays him immediately deducting some amount as discount/commission.
 The Bank then presents the Bill to the borrower’s customer on the due date of the Bill and collects the proceeds.
-If the bill is delayed, the borrower or his customer pays the Bank a predetermined interest depending upon the terms of transaction.
+If the bill is delayed, the borrower or his customer pays the Bank a predetermined interest depending upon the terms of the transaction.
 The transaction is practically an advance against the security of the bill which is due for payment.

-i) Pre-Shipment advances/packing credit advances: It is a credit facility which sanctioned to an exporter in the Pre-Shipment stage.
+i) Pre-Shipment advances/packing credit advances: It is a credit facility sanctioned to an exporter in the Pre-Shipment stage.
 Such credit facilitates the exporter to purchase raw materials at competitive rates and manufacture or produce goods according to the requirement of the buyer and organize to have it packed for onward export.

 Off-balance sheet (OBS) items refer to assets or liabilities that do not appear on a company’s balance sheet but that are nonetheless effectively assets or liabilities of the company.
-These items are not assets or liabilities to be reported in the balance sheet as on the date of balance sheet, but may get converted into an asset or liability at a later date, depending on the happening of a certain event.
-These items are contingent upon certain breach of commitments and are also called ‘Contingent Liabilities’.
+These items are not assets or liabilities to be reported in the balance sheet as on the date of the balance sheet but may get converted into an asset or liability at a later date, depending on the happening of a certain event.
+These items are contingent upon certain breaches of commitments and are also called ‘Contingent Liabilities’.
 These contingent liabilities have to be disclosed as ‘Notes to the Balance Sheet’.
 But once these commitments crystalize, these also become part of the assets or liabilities of the bank and have to be shown in the balance sheet.

 Banks classify their off-balance sheet exposure into three broad categories:

-1. Full risk (credit substitute): Standby letter of credit, money guarantees etc.
+1. Full risk (credit substitute): Standby letter of credit, money guarantees, etc.

-3. Low risk: Reverse repos, currency swaps, options, futures etc.
+3. Low risk: Reverse Repos, currency swaps, options, futures, etc.

 The banker undertakes a risk to the amount on happening of a contingency.
-Different types of Non fund-based credit facility are as follow:
+Different types of Non-fund-based credit facility are as follow:

-(i) Letter Of Credit: Letter of Credit is an undertaking issued by a Bank (Issuing Bank), on behalf of the buyer (the importer), to the seller (the exporter) to pay for goods and services provided that the seller presents documents which comply with the terms and conditions of the Letter of Credit, within a specified time.
-The banks follow the Uniform Customs & Practices relating to Documentary Credits 600 (UCPDC 600) framed by International Chamber of commerce.
+(i) Letter Of Credit: Letter of Credit is an undertaking issued by a bank (Issuing Bank), on behalf of the buyer (the importer), to the seller (the exporter) to pay for goods and services provided that the seller presents documents which comply with the terms and conditions of the Letter of Credit, within a specified time.
+The banks follow the Uniform Customs & Practices relating to Documentary Credits 600 (UCPDC 600) framed by the International Chamber of commerce.
 LC issued by the banker is irrevocable and shall not cancel without the consent of both the buyer and the seller.

-(ii) Bank Guarantee: A Bank guarantee is a promise from a bank that the liabilities of a debtor will be met in the event that debtor fails to fulfil your contractual obligations.
+(ii) Bank Guarantee: A Bank guarantee is a promise from a bank that the liabilities of a debtor will be met if the debtor fails to fulfill your contractual obligations.
 It is a promise from a bank or other lending institution that if a particular borrower defaults on a loan, the bank will cover the loss.
-It may be Financial Guarantee, Performance Guarantee or Deferred Payment Guarantee.
+It may be Financial Guarantee, Performance Guarantee, or Deferred Payment Guarantee.

-First let us try to understand it from a layman’s perspective: Suppose I have to buy a certain high end mobile phone from Delhi, but I am not able to go to Delhi, for this purpose.
+First, let us try to understand it from a layman’s perspective: Suppose I have to buy a certain high-end mobile phone from Delhi, but I am not able to go to Delhi, for this purpose.
 I live in Patna, but one of my friends Mr. Sanjay studies there in JNU.
 I will ask the supplier to send me the mobile and I assure him that I will make arrangements to make the payment to him through my friend Sanjay.
 The shopkeeper couriers the mobile to me.
 Sanjay pays the bill to the shopkeeper.
 I, in turn, send an NEFT to Sanjay’s account.

-Now coming to the exact definition, in order to make the payment of import bills, the importer buyer, say, in India requests his banker, say, Bank of India to arrange credit for him in foreign currency from its correspondent bank, say, Bank of India in New York.
+Now coming to the exact definition, to make the payment of import bills, the importer buyer, say, in India requests his banker, say, Bank of India to arrange credit for him in foreign currency from its correspondent bank, say, Bank of India in New York.
 Conceding to his request, Indian Bank arranges a loan to him, say, for $ 1 million from Bank of America and makes it available to the importer for making payment of import bills.
 Sometimes importer himself strikes a deal by negotiating with various banks to get buyer’s credit at a very competitive rate, say LIBOR+0.80 or so.
-Later on the importer repays this amount either through their EEFC account, realization proceeds of export bills etc. Such arrangements are known as Buyer’s Credit.
+Later on, the importer repays this amount either through their EEFC account, realization proceeds of export bills, etc. Such arrangements are known as Buyer’s Credit.

 Let us first understand the concept from a layman’s point of view: The milkman gives us milk daily for all 30/31 days of a month, but he asks for money only at the end of the month.
 So all these 30 days he has been extending credit to us.
 Such type of credit extended by the seller or supplier to the purchaser is termed as Supplier’s Credit.

 Now coming to the precise definition, such types of credit is extended by the exporter supplier to the buyer or importer of the capital goods.
-The terms can be down payment with the balance payable in instalments.
+The terms can be a down payment with the balance payable in installments.
 To finance the credit given to the importer under such arrangements, the exporter raises a loan from his banker under the export credit scheme in force.